weberlab-hhu/RNAsleek/README.md

 # RNAsleek
-Semi-automated RNAseq pipeline for processing public RNAseq samples on a PBSpro cluster.
+Semi-automated RNAseq pipeline for processing public RNAseq samples on a cluster with PBSpro.
+Actually... it's really not configurable enough to be used for anything but the HHU HPC cluster, just right now.

 SleekRNAseq aims to get you both mapped reads and some nice QC for a whole bunch of RNAseq samples with some safety checks built in to make sure everything is